 Among the top 10 highest-paid CEOs are Patrick P. Gelsinger, Tim Cook, Hock E. Tan, Satya Nadella and Thomas M. Rutledge.

 The study also found that the CEO Pay Ratio is once again on the rise.
-As CEO compensation increases, the CEO Pay Ratio, the ratio of CEO compensation to that of the median worker, is also on the rise.
+As CEO increases, the CEO Pay Ratio, the ratio of CEO to that of the median worker, is also on the rise.
 The median CEO Pay Ratio was 254:1 and that of the previous year was 238:1 marking a significant increase.

 Workers at Equilar 100 companies earned $71,869 in 2021 as compared to $68,935 in 2020.
 According to the company, this is partly due to companies providing bonuses and other cash payouts in the recovering pandemic economy, which saw an increase in consumer demand along with a tightened labor market.